-Our dermal products consist of advanced wound care products based on the HYAFF technology, and aesthetic dermal fillers based on the BCDI technology.
-Our HYAFF technology offers over five products for the treatment of skin wounds ranging from burns to diabetic ulcers.
-The products cover a variety of wound treatment solutions including debridement agents, advanced therapies and scaffolds used in connection with skin substitutes.
-Leading products include Hyalomatrix and Hyalofill, for treatment of complex wounds such as burns and ulcers, and Hyalograft 3D and Laserskin scaffolds, for use in connection with the regeneration of skin.
-The dermal products are commercialized through a network of distributors, primarily in Europe, the Middle East, and Korea.
-Several of the products are also approved for sale in the United States including Hyalomatrix and Hyalofill.
-In 2012, the Company entered into a distribution agreement for sales of advanced wound care products in nine South American countries, including Argentina, Brazil, Mexico, Chile, and others.
+Our dermal products consist of advanced wound care products, based on the HYAFF technology, and aesthetic dermal fillers, based on Anika's proprietary chemically modified cross-linked HA technology, BCDI.
+Our HYAFF technology offers products for the treatment of skin wounds, ranging from burns to diabetic ulcers.
+The products cover a variety of wound treatment solutions including debridement agents, advanced therapies to aid healing and scaffolds used in connection with skin substitutes.
+Leading products include Hyalomatrix and Hyalofill, for treatment of complex wounds such as burns and ulcers.
+The dermal products are commercialized through a network of distributors, primarily in Europe, Latin America and the Middle East.
+Several of the products are also approved for sale in the United States including Hyalomatrix, Hyalofill, and Hyalogran.
+In 2012, the Company entered into a distribution agreement for sales of advanced wound care products in nine South American countries, including Argentina, Brazil, Mexico, and Chile.

-Our aesthetic dermatology business is designed as a family of products for facial wrinkles and scar remediation, and is intended to compete with collagen-based and other HA-based products currently on the market.
-Our initial aesthetic dermatology product is a dermal filler based on our proprietary chemically modified, cross-linked HA, and is approved in Europe, Canada, the U.S., Korea and certain countries in South America.
+Our aesthetic dermatology product is a dermal filler based on our proprietary chemically modified, cross-linked HA, and is commercialized in Europe, Canada, the U.S., Korea and selected countries in South America.
 Internationally, this product is marketed under the ELEVESS name.
-In the U.S., the trade name is HYDRELLE, although the product is not currently marketed in the U.S.
+In the U.S., the trade name is HYDRELLETM, although the product is not currently marketed in the U.S.